insidegui/WWDC/README.md

 ### Clearing app data during development

-If you need to clear the app’s preferences and stored data during development, you can run `./cleardata.sh` in the project folder. **This will delete all of your preferences and data like favorites, bookmarks and progress in videos, so be careful**.
+If you need to clear the app’s preferences and stored data during development, you can run `./cleardata.sh` or `./cleardebugdata.sh` (if using -WWDCUseDebugStorage YES) in the project folder. **This will delete all of your preferences and data like favorites, bookmarks and progress in videos, so be careful**.

 <a href="https://macstadium.com" title="The unofficial WWDC app is using MacStadium"><img src="./img/MacStadiumOSS.png" alt="Powered by MacStadium"></a>